-Trump Ramps up Expulsions of Migrant Youth, Citing Virus
+Trump Ramps Up Expulsions of Migrant Youth, Citing Virus

 "They had thrown him out to Honduras," she said.
 "We didn't know anything."

-The boy now lives with a family member in the capital, Tegucigalpa.
+The boy now lives with an aunt in the capital, Tegucigalpa.
 Another relative has agreed to take him back to the family's rural village, if the mother returns to care for him.
 But she fears her former partner, who abused and threatened both of them.

 "He doesn't want to eat.
 All he does is cry," the woman said.
 "I never imagined they would send him back there."